In recovery phase of Hurricane Delta officials urge patience - Mississippi's Best Community Newspaper

 Across the Mississippi River, Concordia Parish and Vidalia came through the storm with minor power outages and little damage.

 “Most every district (in Concordia Parish) did have some standing water but it was running off quickly,” said Timothy Vanier, director of Office of Emergency Preparedness for Concordia Parish.
 “No damage was reported to the OEP on any infrastructure or residential structure (related to the standing water).
 We had isolated power outages that were quickly restored.
 A tree or limb fell on a power line to an isolated residence, but no main transmission lines were down.
 We did have one report of residential damage.
 A tree fell on a house in Ferriday and did a little damage to the roof.
-No rescue nothing in the storm, no injuries reported from the parish or sheriff’s department.
+No rescue, nothing in the storm, no injuries reported from the parish or sheriff’s department.
 The Parish did very well.
 We withstood the winds fairly well.”

 Likewise, Vidalia Mayor Buz Craft said Vidalia had some isolated power outages that affected 30 to 40 power customers and all were quickly restored.

 “We were really blessed,” Craft said.
 I think we had three outages.
-They were nothing really but powerlines down. … We were prepared for the worst and prayed for the best and we got the best.
+They were nothing really but powerlines down. … We were prepared for the worst and prayed for the best and we got the best.”

 Craft commended Vidalia’s emergency repsonders.